JohnUrban/strandedLibraryGrade/README.md

 	Use cases:
 	- Created RNA-seq library through the dUTP method (most stranded library prep kits).
-		- Expect the strandedness to be "ISR" as determined by Salmon.
+		- Expect the strandedness to be ISR as determined by Salmon.
 			- I = inward-facing.
 			- S = strand-specific.
 			- R = mate1 maps to reverse strand (i.e. the reverse complement of the transcript sequence).